langchain-ai/langgraph-example/README.md

 ## API Reference

-The API reference is available at `http://localhost:8123/docs`.
+The API reference is available at `http://localhost:8123/docs` when running locally.
+You can preview it here: [API Reference](https://langchain-ai.github.io/langgraph-example/).

 ## Using the API